What Is Otezla (Apremilast)?

 About 12% of the patients with psoriasis treated with Otezla experienced weight loss of between 5%-10% of their body weight during treatment.
 Healthcare providers should monitor patients during treatment to make sure that they maintain a healthy body weight2.

 A small number (1.3%) of patients in the clinical studies who were treated with Otezla experienced depression.
 Patients and their caregivers should be aware of this risk and watch out for signs of depression or mood changes, and contact a healthcare provider if any of those signs of symptoms develop.
 Patients with a history of depression may choose to avoid treatment with Otezla.
+This is not an exhaustive list of side effects experienced by those taking Otezla.

 Can Otezla (apremilast) be used with other treatments or drugs?